ensenso/ros_driver/README.md

 To get started with the package, take a look at the [ROS wiki](http://wiki.ros.org/ensenso_driver).

-If you want to use the package with ROS2, follow our [instructions](docs/ROS2.md) on how to build for ROS2.
+If you want to use the package with ROS2, see our [ROS2 documentation](docs/ROS2.md) on how to build for ROS2 and for further information.

 ## Remarks
  * For using this package, you need to have the [Ensenso SDK](https://www.ensenso.com/support/sdk-download) installed.